 For undergraduate courses, it’s a little different.
 Students applying for undergraduate courses have to apply through a central UK admissions process called UCAS.
 UCAS operates a strict application deadline which usually closes a couple of months before the start of the course.
 Please contact us should you wish to apply for an undergraduate course – we have direct access to the UCAS application portal.

 Please bear in mind that places can fill rather quickly, depending on the popularity of the course you apply for.
-You also need to give yourself enough time to make all necessary arrangements in preparation for your studies in the UK.
+You also need to give yourself enough time to make all necessary arrangements in preparation for your studies overseas.
 Therefore we advise you to start the application procedure as soon as possible, ideally about 6 – 8 months in advance of your study start date in order to avoid disappointment.

 You can apply and enrol on a course independently from anyone but you may find that applying for study overseas is not always as straightforward as it sounds.

 If you apply through Inova Education you will receive useful help, guidance and advice in finding the course that best suits your personal needs and requirement from an impartial point of view.
-There are many study options available in the UK and we help you identify the most appropriate course for you after which we will guide you through the entire process, from the initial application all the way through helping you make your visa and travel arrangements.
-Inova Education has more than 23 years of experience in helping international students successfully enrol on UK university courses and we will ensure you are in full control of all the steps involved in the process.
+There are many study options available in the UK and Netherlands and we help you identify the most appropriate course for you after which we will guide you through the entire process, from the initial application all the way through helping you make your visa and travel arrangements.
+Inova Education has more than 25 years of experience in helping international students successfully enrol on university courses and we will ensure you are in full control of all the steps involved in the process.
 Our staff will offer you a highly personalised service and we will assign you a dedicated contact to guide you through the process.

-Enrolling through Inova Education means that you are entitled to a whole range of personalised services, entirely free of charge, prior to and after arrival in the UK.
+Enrolling through Inova Education means that you are entitled to a whole range of personalised services, entirely free of charge, prior to and after arrival in the UK or Netherlands.
 Help is provided from our LATAM team in Mexico and our UK team.
 We have a very international team, many of whom have been international students themselves who have lived, studied and worked in the UK and other European countries and therefore they know through personal experience what is involved in coming to study overseas.
 Please note that all the institutions we represent have formally appointed Inova Education as their representative.

 If you live elsewhere in Latin America you can book a personal counselling session with one of our expert advisers by phone, Skype of WhatsApp online.